macropin/docker-strider/README.md

 - `SMTP_PASS` - SMTP auth password e.g. "supersecret"
 - `SMTP_FROM` - Default FROM address e.g. "Strider noreply@stridercd.com" (default)

-Our docker initial config variables.
-If defined they will be used to create an admin account:
+Initial config variables.
+If these are defined then they will be used to create an admin account:

 - `STRIDER_ADMIN_EMAIL`
 - `STRIDER_ADMIN_PASSWORD`

 ## Status

-Generally a work in progress
+Stable.